LayerXcom/zero-chain/README.md

 ./target/release/zero-chain-cli generate-tx
 ```

-3. Fill out the form
+3. Fill out the form:

 You can send the transaction from firefox browser.

 <div align="center">